-Mr. Davis is an accomplished IV extravasation attorney in Atlanta, Georgia.
+Mr. Davis is an accomplished iv extravasation attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on IV extravasation malpractice law in Georgia.
-Published on March 16, 2017, last updated on June 27, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 An IV extravasation injury occurs when a vesicant, or a medication which burns or damages the skin and surrounding tissue, infiltrates the body through an IV.
 The leakage can take place with breakable blood vessels in the elderly, with previous venipuncture access, or with a direct leak from a mistakenly positioned IV.